 - Dolomite – calcite less than 10% with dolomite more than 90%

-The oreXpress is lightweight, rugged and reliable.
-Throw it in a backpack with its lithium-ion batteries and you have around 4 hours of scanning from each battery.
+The oreXpress, RS-5400 and SR-6500 are lightweight, rugged and reliable.
+Throw them in a backpack with lithium-ion batteries and you have around 4 hours of scanning from each battery.
 With all solid state photodiode array design, there are no moving optical parts for breakage or misalignment.

-With its high resolution and great sensitivity, the oreXpress delivers clear and accurate scans that EZ-ID can identify by marching to three libraries of 2600 spectra for 1100 minerals.
+With their high resolution and great sensitivity, the oreXpress, RS-5400 and SR-6500 deliver clear and accurate scans that EZ-ID can identify by marching to three libraries of 2600 spectra for 1100 minerals.
 Each mineral has a distinctive spectra.
 In our limestone sample, kaolinite clay is differentiated by the doublet absorption features near 1400nm and 2200nm.
 Calcite and dolomite share similar features but can be separately identified.
 Dolomite has prominent features at 1858, 1978, and 2320nm.
 Calcite has features at 1875, 1995, and 2330nm.

 Dolomite identified by EZ-ID mineral identification software.